glennhenry/cs-notes/docs/compilers/04-parsing/parsing.md

         Source : https://www.slideserve.com/yael/bottom-up-parsing

   - **LR** : Also known as **CLR (canonical LR)**, they are a bottom-up parser that uses parse table from the CFSM automaton.
 LR(1) is larger than LR(0) due to incorporating a lookahead token.
 LR(1) has more state, due to each state included with different lookahead information.
-  - **SLR (Simple LR)** : LR(0) suffers from conflicts, SLR resolve it by using FOLLOW set to distinguish between shift and reduce actions in certain situations.
+  - **SLR (Simple LR)** : LR(0) can suffers from conflicts, SLR resolve it by using FOLLOW set to distinguish between shift and reduce actions during the dotting process.
   - **LALR (Look-Ahead LR)** : LALR(1) is more powerful than LR(0), but less than LR(1).
 It simplifies automaton of LR(1) such that the size is close to automaton of LR(0), but still included with lookahead information.

 The strength of each parser can somewhat be described as follows: $\text{LL}(1) < \text{SLR} < \text{LALR} < \text{LR}(1)$.
 We can also describe it in terms of the languages it can parse: $\text{LL}(1) ⊂ \text{SLR} ⊂ \text{LALR} ⊂ \text{LR}(1) \subset \text{CFG}$, where the rightmost parser represents a larger subset of the languages it can parse.